 - When the taxable income of the trade or business of the employer/company in the U.S. is determining, the pay shall not be deductible.

-If residents of Australia performing activities as public entertainers (such as theater, musicians, television artists, radio) or athletes are receiving net income more than $10,000, including reimbursement expenses, during the tax year in the United States, these exemptions are not applicable.
+If residents of Australia perform activities as public entertainers (such as theater, musicians, television artists, radio) or athletes are receiving net income more than $10,000, including reimbursement expenses, during the tax year in the United States, these exemptions are not applicable.

 For further questions, please do not hesitate to contact us!